Elon Musk’s Boring Company has received the initial approval from officials to build a network of vehicle tunnels underneath Las Vegas.

 “Vegas Loop is expanding – 29 miles and 51 stations.
 Thanks to the Clark County team for the great partnership and to the Commissioners for unanimous approval,” the company said in a tweet.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 The Boring Company already operates a preview version of the Vegas Loop under the Las Vegas Convention Center.
 The 1.7-mile tunnel stops at three stations around the convention center, the home of the massive CES tech convention.

-Las Vegas is one of five current cities where the Boring Company has projects either proposed, approved, or underway.
+Las Vegas is one of five current cities where the Boring Company has proposed, approved, or underway projects.